simon-donike/NIR-GAN/README.md

 - **Input Data**: RGB bands, used as input to the generator to synthesize the NIR band.
 - **Target Data**: NIR band, serves as the ground truth for training the model, allowing it to learn the mapping from RGB to NIR.
-Note: The spectral range of most of the input data is in the domain of Sentinel-2 images.

-### Output Data
-- **Synthetic NIR Images**: Generated NIR bands based solely on the input RGB bands, with Sentinel-2-like spectral charachteristics.
+- **Output Data: Synthetic NIR Images**: Generated NIR bands based solely on the input RGB bands, with Sentinel-2-like spectral charachteristics.

 ## Architecture
 The project features an implementation of the Pix2Pix conditional GAN with approximately 11 million parameters [3].